gregmeszaros/nfc-cold-wallet/README.md

 ![nfc_ref_arch](nfc_arch.jpg)

 ## NFC DATA EXCHANGE FORMAT (NDEF)
-Data exchanged between NFC devices and tags is formatted using the NFC Data Exchange Format (NDEF).NDEF is one of the key advancements that NFC adds to RFID.
-It’s a common data format that operates across all NFC devices, regardless of the underlying tag or device technology.
+Data exchanged between NFC devices and tags is formatted using the NFC Data Exchange Format (NDEF).
+NDEF is one of the key advancements that NFC adds to RFID.
+It's a common data format that operates across all NFC devices, regardless of the underlying tag or device technology.
 Every NDEF message contains one or more NDEF records.
 Each record has a particular record type, a unique ID, a length, and a payload of data.

 ## Some considerations before using NFC tags and choosing the right NFC
 - Memory size required?